box/developer.box.com/guides/collaborations/connect-slack-to-group-collabs/index.md

 The quick start guide has two requirements around your Slack / Box setup, and your application code.

-1. User email: Since we are connecting a Slack user account to a Box user account via the Slack user email address, a matching Box user account using the same email address must be present in the Box enterprise.
+1. **User emails need to match between Box and Slack**: Since we are connecting a Slack user account to a Box user account via the Slack user email address, a matching Box user account using the same email address must be present in the Box enterprise.
-1. Publicly accessible server: Slack will send event and command notification data to a public URL, where our application will be hosted.
+1. **You must have a publicly accessible server**: Slack will send event and command notification data to a public URL, where our application will be hosted.
 This guide assumes that you have a public location where your application code will be hosted, such as `https://mysite.com/`.
-If you don't have one, application platforms like [Heroku][heroku], or serverless options like [AWS lambda][aws-lambda] are viable options.
+If you don't have one, application platforms like [Heroku][heroku], serverless options like [AWS lambda][aws-lambda], or exposing localhost with services like [ngrok][ngrok] are all viable options.

 <Next>